 The criteria for the naming of a District facility shall include the following:

-- If a facility or part of an existing facility is named or renamed for an individual, the following shall apply:
+- If a facility or part of an existing facility is named or renamed for an individual, group, or organization, the following shall apply:

-- The individual may be living or dead for at least 18 months prior to the submission of the individual’s name for consideration by the Board.
+- The individual may be living, or if deceased, dead for at least 12 months prior to the submission of the individual’s name for consideration by the Board.
 However, the Board may consider naming a facility at any time for an individual who served in the U.S. military and died in the line of duty.

-- The individual must embody exemplary qualities that can serve as a model of excellence and should adhere to the District’s core beliefs and values.
+- The individual, group, or organization must embody exemplary qualities that can serve as a model of excellence and should adhere to the District’s core beliefs and values.

 - The individual, group, or organization must have made a significant contribution, which may include a financial donation, to the District, local community, state, or nation or have a connection to the District.

-- A petition shall not be considered by the Board as a criterion for consideration.
-See Board policy for complete information.
+A petition shall not be considered by the Board as a criterion for consideration.